IFNSO: Iteration-Free Newton-Schulz Orthogonalization: Introduction

-In conclusion, the above methods are shown as in Fig. \ref{fig:ns-methods}.
-Although many algorithms have been proposed to improve orthogonalization efficiency, they still rely on iterative structures, hindering the further improvements in efficiency due to the repeated matrix multiplication along the long dimension.
-We introduce a non-iterative method, named Unified Newton–Schulz Orthogonalization (UNSO), to improve efficiency by replacing iterative steps with a single unified operation.
-To avoid extra computation due to multiplying out, we analyze the role of each matrix with varied power, ignore the unimportant terms, and use learnable coefficients to get the optimized polynomial.
-Our approach outperforms existing methods.
-To sum up, the contributions of this manuscripts are below. \begin{itemize} \item [1.]
-We replace iterative structures with a unified framework, called UNSO. \item[2.]
-We analyze the role of each matrix with varying powers, remove negligible terms, and offer the recommended polynomial to overcome the additional computation burdens introduced by the unified framework. \item[3.]
-We set the coefficients of polynomial learnable and demonstrate its outstanding performance compared with other words. \end{itemize}
+Although the above algorithms have been proposed to improve orthogonalization efficiency, they still rely on iterative structures, hindering the further improvements in efficiency due to the repeated matrix multiplication along the long dimension.
+We introduce a non-iterative structure, named Iteration-Free Newton–Schulz Orthogonalization (IFNSO), to improve efficiency by replacing iterative steps with a single unified operation \cite{stotsky2019unified}.
+In the unified formula, we sum each term with learnable coefficients, whose solution space is large.
+In order to optimize the coefficients stably, we propose a new polynomial with a constraint.
+Additionally, we analyze the role of each matrix with varied exponents, discard negligible terms, and use learnable coefficients to get the optimized polynomial.
+Based on a series of experiments, our approach consistently outperforms existing methods.
+To summarize, the contributions of this manuscript are outlined below. \begin{itemize} \item [1.]
+We propose the IFNSO, a single-pass operator with learnable parameters designed to replace traditional iterative blocks, reducing the number of matrix multiplications along the long dimension from N to 1. \item[2.]
+We adopt a new polynomial with a constraint that ensures its curve approaches 1 when the input tends to 1, providing a more stable gradient flow, which accelerates the convergence of the learnable coefficients. \item[3.]
+We analyze the contribution of terms with varied exponents and introduce an exponential growth strategy for our polynomial to achieve a better performance in efficiency. \end{itemize}